leslie-alldridge/xero-api-project/README.md

 Pull the date through on the form instead of using the default of today's date: Done

 Set up cookies for a nicer experience:

-Display granular invoice detail in stealth tab:
+Display granular invoice detail in stealth tab: In progress - detail shows but isn't toggled yet

-CSS and styling to provide a sleek experience:
+CSS and styling to provide a sleek experience: Done

-Updated dependencies to latest:
+Updated dependencies to latest: In progress

 ### Running the Sample App